Content Strategies Behind Successful Blogs

 Why Content Strategy Matters More Than Publishing Frequency

 The obsession with publishing frequency is understandable.
 When you start a blog, your dashboard is empty, and the most obvious metric of progress is the number of published posts.
 However, focusing solely on frequency is like judging a restaurant by how fast the food comes out, rather than how it tastes.
-In the modern landscape of blogging, where algorithms prioritize EEAT (Experience, Expertise, Authoritativeness, and Trustworthiness), speed without strategy is actively detrimental.
+In the modern landscape of blogging, where search engines heavily prioritize E-E-A-T (Experience, Expertise, Authoritativeness, and Trustworthiness) under Google's Search Quality Rater Guidelines, speed without strategy is actively detrimental.

 Publishing With Purpose